MaDHouSe79/mh-parking/readme.md

 3. ➕ Add to server.cfg: `ensure [mh]`
 4. 🗄️ Restart your server, and enjoy the most realistic park system you can find for fivem! :)
 ```

+# 📌 When is mh-parking useful?
+- mh-parking is especially useful if you are running a roleplay or modded server where vehicles need to be managed realistically and persistently.

+# 📌 It is a good fit when:
+- Vehicles should persist between server sessions, crashes, or restarts — they shouldn’t just disappear when players log out.
+- Players can park vehicles in personal spaces, such as homes, garages, company areas, or private parking zones.
+- You want realistic parking rules, such as:
+- parking timers,
+- impound behavior when rules aren’t followed,
+- VIP parking limits or special permissions,
+- admin-controlled parking locations.
+- You want vehicle spawning and storage to work in a more advanced way, instead of the basic “take from garage / store in garage” system.
+- Your server aims for a more immersive, real-life handling of player vehicles.
+- If your server is small or you just need a very simple garage system, mh-parking might be more than you need.
+- But for medium-to-large servers, especially serious RP communities, it can add a lot of structure and realism.

 ---
 # 🚀 If you need some support.